openmusic-project/openmusic-project.github.io/openmusic/doc/fluid.md

 ### Introduction

 Since version 7.2, FluidSynth is integrated to OM as a dynamic library.

-Howewver, you will need to install fluidsynth on Linux and Mac platforms.
+However, you will need to install fluidsynth on Linux and Mac platforms.

 ### Installing FluidSynth on Linux